Description

 ![]() Great Value?
 You bet!
 This screencap from early 2003 shows our product page for these same bows -- 19 years ago, we sold them for $148 + $7 to ship (USA).
 We've only raised our price on these amazing bows by about a dollar a year!
 We always endeavor to bring you the best gear for the best prices. |

-We've carried this same bow, in both German/Butler Style (top in photo) and French Style (bottom) from the same maker, for around 19 years now.
+We've carried this same bow, in both German/Butler Style (top in photo) and French Style (bottom) from the same maker, for two decades now.
 It's been consistently and enthusiastically praised by customers worldwide for its balance, playability, and value.
 The same dependable maker has been crafting these bows for us the entire time, and they are in fairly constant use by students, professionals, and bass majors in colleges everywhere.

 A little learnin' for ya: